MaluwaLMK/maluwalmk/_posts/2015-1-25-Extracting-Eigenvalues from-a-Linear-Regression-in-R.md

 eigenV$vectors  # Eigenvectors
 ```

-In a regression analysis, if there is one or more small eigenvalues of the \textbf{X'X}, matrix it implies there are near-linear relationships (dependencies) among regressors and we may have multicollinearity issues in the analysis.
+In a regression analysis, if there is one or more small eigenvalues of the **X\'X**, matrix it implies there are near-linear relationships (dependencies) among regressors and we may have multicollinearity issues in the analysis.